harshita2515/stock-market-prediction/README.md

 Project Steps:

-1.used two datasets one for training and other for testing the model
+1.used one datasets training and testing the model

 2.Create an initial machine learning model and estimate accuracy